mckornfield/goodman-cookbook/_poultry/07-light-chicken-pot-pie.md

 <!-- split -->
 <!-- Steps -->
 1. Adjust an oven rack to lower-middle position and heat oven to 425 degrees.
 2. Whisk flour, baking powder, baking soda and salt together in a large bowl.
-In a separate bowl, whisk melted butter and butterniillc together.
+In a separate bowl, whisk melted butter and buttermilk together.
 Gently stir buttermilk mixture into flour mixture with a rubber spatula until just combined and no pockets of flour remain.
 <h3>Assembly</h3>
 Pinch off 8 equal pieces of the biscuit dough and arrange them on top of the hot filling, spaced 1⁄4 inch apart.
 Bake until the biscuits are golden and the filling is bubbly, about 20 minutes.
 Cool for 5 to 10 minutes before serving.